 Avoid artificial sweeteners and refined sugars by choosing healthier sweeteners that help stabilize blood sugar levels, such as cinnamon and stevia.
 Cinnamon, a naturally sweet spice, can actually slow the rate carbs are digested by 29 percent!
 Stevia, a naturally sweet herb, contains zero sugar, calories or toxic ingredients and has zero effect on blood sugar levels.

 Add freshly squeezed lemon to water, tea, salads, chicken, fish, and vegetables for extra flavor.
 Lemons pack in health benefits by supporting weight loss, improving digestion, balancing pH, aiding detoxification, and providing a decent amount of vitamin C and potassium.

 10. Select Greens Over Grains

-Most people eat twice as many grains (especially refined grains) as they do greens, which should be the other way around.
-Eating more vegetables is a great way to increase fiber, vitamins, minerals, phytochemicals, and antioxidants into your daily diet.
-Include more veggies by juicing, adding to salads/snacks, and using for pasta, wraps, and rolls.
+Most people eat twice as many grains as they do greens, which should be the other way around.
+Eating more veggies is a great way to increase fiber, vitamins, minerals, phytochemicals, and antioxidants into your daily diet.
+Include more veg by juicing, adding to salads/snacks, and using for pasta, wraps, and rolls.